protocol/launchpad/content/en/curriculum/dev-tools/network-indexer/index.md

-In the provider config, under the `"Router"` object, update the `""ProviderID": "<KUBO_NODE_PEERID>","` with the PeerID from your kubo node that you noted in the previous step:
+In the provider config, under the `"Reframe"` object, update the `""ProviderID": "<KUBO_NODE_PEERID>","` with the PeerID from your kubo node that you noted in the previous step:

 Open the index-provider config
 ```